 Some of the tests will continue to be done from time to time after treatment has ended.
 The results of these tests can show if your condition has changed or if the cancer has recurred (come back).
 These tests are sometimes called follow-up tests or check-ups.

 - High-dose combination chemotherapy.

 - Intrathecal chemotherapy.

-- All-trans retinoic acid (ATRA) plus chemotherapy for the treatment of acute promyelocytic leukemia (APL).
+- All-trans retinoic acid (ATRA) plus arsenic trioxide for the treatment of acute promyelocytic leukemia (APL).

-- A clinical trial of arsenic trioxide and ATRA and combination chemotherapy for the treatment of APL.
+- ATRA plus combination chemotherapy followed by arsenic trioxide for the treatment of APL.

 Check for U.S. clinical trials from NCI's list of cancer clinical trials that are now accepting patients with untreated adult acute myeloid leukemia.
 For more specific results, refine the search by using other search features, such as the location of the trial, the type of treatment, or the name of the drug.
 Talk with your doctor about clinical trials that may be right for you.
 General information about clinical trials is available from the NCI Web site.